kajame/alx-system_engineering-devops/0x00-shell_basics/README.md

-display contents of the current working directory
+display contents of the current directory